b2io/base2.io/_content/jobs/02-front-end.md

 ---
-description: We’re looking for someone with a strong desire to solve real-world problems with web and mobile technologies.
+description: We’re looking for someone who is excited about solving real-world problems with web and mobile technologies in a collaborative, client-focused environment.
 path: front-end-developer
 position: Front-end Developer
 active: true